 Please join us in giving generously this holiday season.
 Our hurting children deserve the most we can contribute!

 Board of Directors

 What a year!
 CASA has given thousands of services to hurting children and families.
-Kids have been kept safe, broken babies have been healed.
+Kids have been kept safe.
+Broken families have been healed.
 Children have been lovingly guided through painful journeys.
 Courthouse CASA dogs have comforted aching hearts.
-Adoptive families have been found.
+Adoptive forever families have been found.

 For the Children,